-While the world shifts during the COVID-19 pandemic and live appearances are put on hold, I hope you will consider joining me for virtual workshops and presentations.
+While the world shifts back towards live appearances, I am still available for virtual workshops and presentations.
 If you are a school, synagogue or cultural institution, please visit the menu of virtual programs below.
-I would love to work with you to help provide enriching programs for your community!
+I would love to work with you to help provide enriching programs for your community - even from afar!

 Solo Workshops & Presentations